 - "U.S. News and World Report" Career Coach Rosemary Guzman Hook recommends limiting your letter to three or four sentences.

 Delivering the Letter

-- Schedule a face-to-face meeting and deliver it in person.
+- Schedule a face-to-face meeting, and deliver it in person.
 Keep it short and simple: briefly state that you plan to leave the company in 45 days, thank the boss for her help, and mention your willingness to help ease the transition.
 If your boss tries to pressure you into divulging details that you'd rather keep to yourself, maintain your composure.
-If you encounter friction, mention that with a full 45-day notice, you've given the company a generous amount of time to make a smooth transition.
+If you encounter friction, mention that with full 45-day notice, you've given the company a generous amount of time to make a smooth transition.